grame-cncm/faustlibraries/doc/docs/community.md

 A lot of libraries have been developed by the community.
 They are presented in the following sections.

 ## [abclib library](https://github.com/alainbonardi/abclib/)

-### 20 years of research, teaching and creation in mixed music using Faust language
+20 years of research, teaching and creation in mixed music using Faust language.

 abclib library is released by the CICM / MUSIDANSE (Centre de Recherches Informatique et Création Musicale, Paris 8 University) and is the result of 20 years of research, teaching and creation in mixed music, expressed as a set of codes in Faust language.
 The main topics addressed are: spatial sound processing and synthesis using ambisonics, multi-channel sound processing, utility objects for mixed music.

 ## [Edge of Chaos](https://github.com/dariosanfilippo/edgeofchaos)